stakater/mto-docs/content/reference-guides/resource-sync-by-tgi.md

 !!! note
     However, this label will not stop Multi Tenant Operator from updating the resource on following conditions:
     - Template gets updated
     - TemplateGroupInstance gets updated
     - Resource gets deleted

-If you dont want to sync the resources in any case, you can disable sync via `sync: false` in `TemplateGroupInstance` spec.
+If you don't want to sync the resources in any case, you can disable sync via `sync: false` in `TemplateGroupInstance` spec.